Biharkebahubali/Bihari-Telegram-Music-Bot/.github/README.md

 🤝 Contributing

-Contributions are welcome.
+Contributions are welcome!

 1. Fork the repository
 2. Create your feature branch
 3. Commit your changes
-4. Push to the branch
+4. Push your branch
 5. Create a Pull Request

 ---

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License

 ---